byunghun3/portfolio/README.md

 The Projects section displays my first three React projects: Revd Bookstore, Golf Course Weather, and Portfolio apps.

-Each project card contains a screenshot of the main page, a list of tech stacks used, and links to the live demo site and github code page.
+Each project card contains a screenshot of the main page, a list of tech stacks used, and links to the live demo site and Github code page.

 ![portfolio-story](./src/assets/images/portfolio-story.png)